richeney/jenkins/README.md

 Assumes a Bash environment with the [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli), plus access to a valid subscription.

-The terraform config should create a resource group, *terraform-demo*, and an Azure Container Instance running the inspector gadget image, but this is purely to prove that your Terraform configuration can be deployed via Jenkins using a GitHub repo and an Azure Service Principal.
+The terraform config should create a resource group, *terraform-demo*, and an Azure Container Instance running the inspector gadget image, but this is purely to prove that your Terraform configuration can be deployed via Jenkins using a GitHub repo and a system assigned managed identity.

+The Jenkinsfile includes both Azure CLI and Terraform example steps.

+If you are prefer using service principals then check the companion [readme](SERVICE_PRINCIPAL.md).

 ## Forking